samyakOO7/I-am-Rich/README.md

 Replica of I am Rich app from Google Play Store
 #hacktoberfest
 I am editing this file for hacktoberfest
-This app has fault of crashing while opened in play store
+This app has fault of crashing while opened in play store.